|

 Add notes for a given object (defaults to HEAD).
 Abort if the

-object already has notes (use -f to overwrite existing
+object already has notes (use -f to overwrite existing notes).

-(like the edit subcommand).
-If you specify multiple -m and
+subcommand).
+If you specify multiple -m and -F, a blank line

--F, a blank line will be inserted between the messages.
-Use
+will be inserted between the messages.
+Use the --separator

-the --separator option to insert other delimiters.
+option to insert other delimiters.
+You can use -e to edit and

 copy